hualin-ok/hualin-ok.github.io/Research.md

 >
 > - Liu, J., **Lin, H.**, Hu, B., Zhou, Z., Agyeiwaah, E., & Xu, Y. (under review), In Item Response Theory framework to understand Residents’ Pro-tourism Behaviors. *Journal of Business Research*.

+### Machine Learning

+> - **Lin, H.** & Larzelere, R. E.(April 2021).
+Using Machine Learning to Identify Key Predictors for Alcohol, Tobacco, and Drug Use in Adolescents.
+Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.
+>
 ### Data Visualization

 > - **Lin, H.** (2020).
 Probing two-way moderation effects: A review of software to easily plot Johnson-Neyman figures. *Structural Equation Modeling: A Multidisciplinary Journal*, 27, 492-502. [doi:10.1080/10705511.2020.1732826](http://doi.org/10.1080/10705511.2020.1732826).